baozzii/tp/docs/DeveloperGuide.md

 ### Listing all persons

-1. Listing all persons:
+1. Listing all persons

    1. Prerequisites: The app is open.
    2. Test case: List all persons by `list`.<br>
       Expected: Shows the list of all persons in the addressbook, sorted by their priority.
 In case of same priority, they are sorted lexicographically by their names.
 A message `Listed all persons` shown in the status bar.
-   3. Test case: Execute `list 1234567890 _abc`.<br>
-      Expected: All input after `list` is ignored.
-Behaves the exact same way as previous test case.

 ### Summarising all organs and patients

-1. Summarising all organs and patients:
+1. Summarising all organs and patients

    1. Prerequisites: The app is open.
    2. Test case: Show the summary by `summary`.<br>
       Expected: In the status bar, the number of patients requiring each organ is shown.
 The total number of patients is shown.
-   3. Test case: Execute `summary 1234567890 _abc`.<br>
-      Expected: All input after `summary` is ignored.
-Behaves the exact same way as previous test case.

 ### Clearing the addressbook

-1. Clearing the addressbook:
+1. Clearing the addressbook

    1. Prerequisites: The app is open.
    2. Test case: Clear the addressbook by `clear`.<br>
       Expected: All entries in the addressbook is cleared.
 A message `Address book has been cleared!` shown in the status bar.
-   3. Test case: Execute `clear 1234567890 _abc`.<br>
-      Expected: All input after `clear` is ignored.
-Behaves the exact same way as previous test case.

 ### Finding all persons by name